UserBotv1-12/ini-beautifier/README.md

 ```
 npm install
 ```
-put your .txt files into input directory, then `node src/index.js`, wait a moment, the result file will be found in `/output` directory.
+put your .txt or .ini files into `/input` directory, then `node src/index.js`, wait a moment, the corresponding beautified file will be found in `/output` directory.

- -- From Chinese --
-What program do?
-Creates uniform INI files

-If there is a bug, please let me know, thank you.